-Advantages Disadvantages Freedom of all people to participate All citizens views are accepted It caters for all citizens regardless of position There is freedom of choices It allows opposition parties to criticize the Government It is time consuming-discussions It encourages indiscipline It creates burdens to some communities It is not easy to create a decision
+Advantages Disadvantages 1.
+Freedom of all people to participate 1.
+It is time consuming-discussions 2.
+All citizens views are accepted 2.
+It encourages indiscipline 3.
+It caters for all citizens regardless of position 3.
+It creates burdens to some communities4.
+It is not easy to create a decision 4.
+There is freedom of choices 5.
+It allows opposition parties to criticize the Government